How to Scale a Trade Business Beyond One Van

 This is the hardest shift for most tradespeople and the one that makes the biggest difference.
 As long as you're on the tools full time, you can't run the business.
 You can't price new work properly, build relationships with good customers, manage your team, or plan ahead.

-The practical way to do this is to start delegating the simpler jobs first.
-Let an employee or trusted subcontractor handle the repeat maintenance work and straightforward installs while you focus on the larger, higher-margin jobs that need your level of skill and experience.
+Start by delegating the simpler jobs first.
+Let an employee or trusted subcontractor handle repeat maintenance work and straightforward installs while you focus on larger, higher-margin jobs that need your level of skill — and one day a week on the business side.

-Most tradespeople start as sole traders and that's fine — it's simple and the tax treatment works well at lower turnover levels.
-But once your profits start to grow, incorporating as a limited company often becomes more tax efficient.
+Most tradespeople start as sole traders — simple, and the tax treatment works well at lower turnover levels.
+But once your profits grow, incorporating often becomes more tax efficient.
+As a limited company director you can pay yourself a combination of salary and dividends, typically resulting in a lower overall tax bill than income tax and Class 4 NI as a sole trader.

 It's also worth thinking about your best customers specifically.
-A landlord with ten properties is worth more than ten individual homeowners — longer-term relationship, predictable volume, and far less time spent on marketing and quoting.
+A landlord with ten properties is worth more than ten individual homeowners — longer relationship, predictable volume, and far less time spent on marketing and quoting.

 The Tools That Make Scaling Possible